History of education in Missouri

 The history of education in Missouri deals with schooling over two centuries, from the settlements In the early 19th century to the present.
 It covers students, teachers, schools, and educational policies.

 Early days

 The small historically French settlements that became part of the United States in 1803 had limited schooling.
 Schools were established in several Missouri towns; by 1821, they existed in the towns of St. Louis, St. Charles, Ste.
 Genevieve, Florissant, Cape Girardeau, Franklin, Potosi, Jackson, and Herculaneum, and in rural areas in both Cooper and Howard counties.
 They were proprietary schools run by itinerant teachers who catered to boys of families who could pay small stipends, and usually provide room and board for the teacher.
 A few coeducational schools existed in some rural areas by the 1830s.
 Eleven schools for girls also operated during the territorial period, but these focused on basic literacy and homemaking practices.

+In the 1830s to 1850s the legislature passed several ambitious laws, but they were too complex, too expensive and too centralized; none were put in effect.